criewaldt/Ense-POST-API/README.md

 # Ense-POST-API

-A 3rd party Python API for uploading to Ense.nyc platform.
+A 3rd party Python API for uploading to Ense.nyc platform via POST requests.

 ##How to use